 - Usually made without the crust to give it a dainty look.

 What kind of tea pairs best with these tea sandwiches?

-Radish tea sandwiches are mild flavored so it would pair well with green tea, oolong tea, or black tea.
+Radish tea sandwiches are mild flavored so they would pair well with green tea, oolong tea, or black tea.
 I recommend Gyokuro, a Japanese green tea, Li Shan oolong tea, or the always reliable Earl Grey.

 Can I make these ahead of time?

-Make the sandwiches the night before and cover with wax paper then a damp paper towel in an airtight container in the refrigerator.
+Make the sandwiches the night before and cover with wax paper then a damp paper towel and store in an airtight container in the refrigerator.
 This will keep the sandwiches from drying out too much.